khushk21/Backend/README.md

 ```
 git checkout -b ＜new-branch＞
 ```

+After pushing your branch, create a merge request.

 # If new branch is not upto date with main branch, first do the merge, solve any merge conflicts and then push code.